Rhinoplasty Surgery, New York City

-Twisted Nose There are many causes for a crooked nose and diagnosis of the causes is very important.
+Twisted Nose: There are many causes for a crooked nose and diagnosis of the causes is very important.
 The bones or cartilage of the nose may have grown at different rates, or there may be a history of trauma.
+Previous surgery may have uncovered a twisted nose or the nose can change shape as it heals.
 A deviated septum frequently causes changes in the outside shape of the nose.
-If you notice a change, you may need to have your deviated septum or nasal bones straightened.
+If you nose shape bothers your then a deviated septum repair or nasal bones straightening may help.

-Depressed Bridge of Nose (“Saddle Nose” or Ski-Jump”) If the middle of the nose is flattened, it can be elevated by building it up with cartilage or a synthetic graft.
+Depressed Bridge of the Nose (“Saddle Nose” or Ski-Jump”): If the middle of the nose is flattened, it can be elevated by building it up with nose or ear cartilage or rib grafts.

 What surgeries can be combined with a rhinoplasty?

-A septum that is bent may need to be straightened by reshaping or removing the septal cartilage.
+A septum that is bent may need to be straightened by reshaping or removing the septal cartilage and bone.
 If the outside of the nose is made smaller, a deviated septum may affect breathing quality.
 A deviated septum can be straightened during a rhinoplasty procedure.
 Insurance will generally pay for a deviated septum repair.

-Dr. Bennett can address causes of chronic sinus infections during a rhinoplasty.
+Dr. Bennett can address causes of recurrent acute sinusitis or chronic sinus infections during a rhinoplasty.
+Recover is similar with or without sinus surgery.
 Insurance will generally pay for the functional portion of any surgery.

 Even in the best of hands, about ten percent of patients will eventually have something about the nose that they would like changed.
+The septal cartilage has “memory” and can move after repair or the dorsum may have a residual bump.
 A revision surgery refers to any subsequent rhinoplasty.